• Skip to main content

 Yes, it’s important to increase the watering frequency for this specific pot.

-Otherwise, the lack of moisture in the soil can lead to various issues in some of the plants.
+Otherwise, the lack of moisture in the soil can lead to various issues in some plants.

 Fertilizers are known to enhance the growth of plants.